Recursive-Emergence/phi0-Compiler/Papers/Draft1Source.md

 2. **Contradiction Generator**: Creates opposing symbolic interpretations of input data
 3. **Recursive Router**: Manages information flow between agents across recursive cycles
 4. **Coherence Metric**: Measures symbolic alignment between agent outputs
-5. **LogOS Module**: Applies judgment criteria to emergent φ⁰ states
+5. **Judgment Module**: Applies assessment criteria to emergent φ⁰ states

 The system accepts contradictory inputs (e.g., "The falling apple signifies death" vs. "The falling apple represents nourishment"), and through recursive loops, allows agents to critique, refine, and synthesize interpretations.
 Success is measured by the emergence of a stable attractor φ⁰ that resolves the contradiction in a coherent manner not initially present in either input.